 Dr Jane Garrison, MA (Cantab), MSc (Hertfordshire), MSc (Hertfordshire), PhD (Warwick), PhD (Cantab).
-Director of Studies in Psychological & Behavioural Sciences.
+Director of Studies in Psychological & Behavioural Sciences and in Natural Sciences (Biological) for Part IA.
+Admissions Tutor at Queens'.
 University Lecturer, Department of Psychology.

 I am cognitive neuroscientist and research into the brain basis of reality monitoring – the processes by which we distinguish internally generated information from information presented in the external world.
 In order to gain understanding of the healthy brain, I study the reality monitoring failures underlying hallucinations.
 Hallucinations are experiences in the absence of external stimuli that are typically vivid, significant and located in external space with the qualities of real perception.
 They are a cardinal symptom of schizophrenia and characteristic of other psychiatric, neurological and neurodegenerative conditions including bipolar disorder, Parkinson’s disease and Alzheimer’s disease.
 A significant number of healthy individuals also report some life-time hallucinatory experience.
 Being surprisingly real, such events can challenge and frighten and thus cause high levels of disability and distress.
 Despite the depth and breadth of this impact, the neural systems and cognitive mechanisms involved are unresolved.
 Why do some people experience hallucinations and others do not?
 How can false experience be generated with the phenomenological properties of real perception?
 How do we know whether the information in our head is real or imagined?
 Hallucinations in schizophrenia are associated with the morphology of the paracingulate sulcus, a fold in the medial prefrontal cortex of the brain.
 My research is currently focusing on developing an understanding of the relationship between this element of the brain’s structural morphology and hallucinations by investigating the mechanisms by which these perceptual anomalies are generated and the determinants of paracingulate morphological variation.